Ijustplaymc/poncon-tinypatch/README.md

 # poncon - a command sender for pongoOS

-A stupid python script.
-I wanted to send commands easily, so I wrote this.
-Type commands to send them to your device in pongoOS, or send single commands.
+A python script to send commands to a running pongoOS instance
 ## Usage

-`-h` - Show help message
+`-h` - Display help message

-`-c [CMD]` - Send single command
+`-c [CMD]` - Send a single command

-`-s` - Default mode, send commands in a shell-like environment
+`-s` - Default mode, send commands in a shell-like environment (ie, no arguments)